broadinstitute/depmap_omics/ccle_tasks/mutation_analysis.md

-- 17% of the mutations in WES could not be found in WGS. this is explained by read depth issues?
+- 17% of the mutations in WES could not be found in WGS. this is explained mainly by read depth issues (eve the somatic mutations pipeline could not have found them.
+Except for 7 of them that seemed to have been filtered out 2 would not have been called by HC (the rest could be retrieved like CGA does from known mutations), 3 seemed to have only be found on WGS by previous somatic mutation caller and are thus likely artificats/FP.)
---> artifacts? low coverage wgs.
 - 60% for rnaseq. what about the opposite?

 rnaseq filtering did not filter any mutations on MV411.